Carl H. Brans

 Carl Henry Brans (/brænz/; born December 13, 1935) is an American mathematical physicist best known for his research into the theoretical underpinnings of gravitation elucidated in his most widely publicized work, the Brans–Dicke theory.

 Biography

 A Texan, born in Dallas, Carl Brans spent his academic career in neighboring Louisiana, graduating in 1957 from Loyola University New Orleans.
-Having obtained his Ph.D from New Jersey's Princeton University in 1961, he returned to Loyola in 1960 and later became the J.C.
+Having obtained his Ph.D. from Princeton University in 1961, he returned to Loyola in 1960 and later became the J.C.
 Carter Distinguished Professor of Theoretical Physics.
-Since then he has held visiting professorships at Princeton University, the Institute for Advanced Study, and the Institute for Theoretical Physics at the University of Koeln, Germany.
+Since then he has held visiting professorships at Princeton University, the Institute for Advanced Study, and the Institute for Theoretical Physics at the University of Cologne, Germany.